Direct answer

 Common mistakes

-- Too many nested headings.
+- Too many nested heading levels that confuse the document outline.

-- Overly wide tables or code samples.
+- Overly wide tables or code samples that overflow the page.

-- Forgetting to preview before export.
+- Forgetting to preview before export — a quick pass catches most issues.

 Advanced checklist before publishing a PDF